Anosov contact metrics, Dirichlet optimization and entropy: Introduction

 We improve Perrone's observation by adding dynamical arguments which eventually yield a classification of critical contact metrics, giving a complete answer to the Chern-Hamilton question in dimension 3.
 More specifically, we first show that for a critical contact metric, the {\em scalar torsion} $||\tau||$ is a constant function on $M$.
 Then, the case $||\tau||\equiv 0$ is classified by the mentioned work of Rukimbira.
-The case $||\tau||\equiv C>0$ is also resolved by appealing to classical rigidity results in Anosov dynamics, in particular, the {\em regularity rigidity theorem} of Ghys \cite{ghys} and the {\em entropy rigidity theorem} of Foulon \cite{entropy}.
-In fact, we are able to show that in this case, the critical contact metric has close relation to $\widetilde{SL}(2,\mathbb{R})$ geometry, while from a dynamical viewpoint, this means that $X_\alpha$ is virtually $C^\infty$-conjugate to the geodesic flow of a surface of constant negative curvature on its unit tangent space.
+The case $||\tau||\equiv C>0$ is also resolved by appealing to a classical rigidity results in Anosov dynamics \cite{green,entropy}.
+In fact, we are able to show that in this case, the critical contact metric has close relation to $\widetilde{SL}(2,\mathbb{R})$ geometry, while from a dynamical viewpoint, this means that $X_\alpha$ is virtually $C^\infty$-conjugate to the geodesic flow of a surface of constant negative curvature.
 We call such contact manifolds {\em algebraic Anosov contact manifolds} (see Section~\ref{s4}).

-\begin{theorem} Let $(M,\alpha)$ be a contact 3-manifold such that the Dirichlet energy functional admits a minimizer.
+\begin{theorem} (Theorem~\ref{class}) Let $(M,\alpha)$ be a contact 3-manifold such that the Dirichlet energy functional admits a minimizer.
 Then,

 (i) $(M,\alpha)$ can be approximated by generalized Boothby-Wang fibrations (the case $||\tau||\equiv 0$);

 or